An addictive personality

 Check out SLAA if you think you may be a sex addict

 In memory of Mathew C and Harry K

-This blog is dedicated to two close buddies.
-Both had been in recovery for many years.
-They both relapsed and lost their lives.
-This was a direct result of falling into the snare of sex and love addiction.
+I dedicate this blog to two close buddies.
+Both had been in recovery from alcoholism and drug addiction for many years.
+They both relapsed and lost their lives as a direct result of falling into the snare of sex and love addiction.
 May they rest in peace.

-Tradition six of AA states that: “An AA group ought never endorse, finance or lend the AA name to any related facility or outside enterprise, lest problems of money property and prestige divert us from our primary purpose”
+Tradition six of AA states, “An AA group ought never endorse, finance or lend the AA name to any related facility or outside enterprise, lest problems of money property and prestige divert us from our primary purpose.”

-Please be advised that the fellowship of AA in no way endorses or lends its name “to any related facility or outside enterprise” In this case other 12 step fellowships mentioned in this blog are in no way affiliated with AA.
-Nor is SLAA in any way affiliated with AA
+Please be advised that the fellowship of AA in no way endorses or lends its name “to any related facility or outside enterprise.”
+In this case, other 12-step fellowships mentioned in this blog are not affiliated with AA.
+Nor is SLAA affiliated with AA